 Where to see tall ships

 While it was fun to see these ships, it’s hard to recommend the Duluth event, given the small number of ships and the fact that complaints about parking, lines, and event management in general seem to go unaddressed year after year.
-Simple fixes like providing parking and regular shuttles at the edges of the city (say in Proctor, at the community college, at the shopping mall, etc., instead of just downtown), multiple entry/exit points (including allowing entry and exit at the same spot), easier access to the art show (like moving the art show OUTSIDE the ticketed area), and setting more realistic limits on ticket sales (just because you can sell 300,000 tickets doesn’t mean you should).
-If you do go, this year the Fast Pass (at $59 for all four days) was more than worth the money if you want to tour the ships, as it cuts wait times dramatically.
+(The new name doesn’t seem to include a change of management.)
+Simple fixes like providing parking and regular shuttles at the edges of the city (say in Proctor, at the community college, at the shopping mall, etc., instead of just downtown), multiple entry/exit points (including allowing entry and exit at the same spot), easier access to the art show (like moving the art show OUTSIDE the ticketed area), and setting more realistic limits on ticket sales (just because you can sell 300,000 tickets doesn’t mean you should) really need to be addressed for a truly enjoyable event.